Tellybelly/Tellybelly/README.md

 - 🌱 Coming Soon (May 2021): "The Sheer Joy of Coding" I still have a lot to learn, but I believe that I've made a good connection with this new skill.
 It is definitely a work in progress.

-- 🌎 Marketing Intern at Raise Green
+- 🌎 Marketing Intern at Raise Green (With passion projects using Python)
-We are the 1st green crowd-investing portal in the United States dedicated to climate solutions and open to all investors, whether you’re looking to invest thousands in clean energy or your first $100.
+- We are the 1st green crowd-investing portal in the United States dedicated to climate solutions and open to all investors, whether you’re looking to invest thousands in clean energy or your first $100.
 We help all people to use the power of their capital to create direct change.

 - 💞️ Worked for over three years with start-up and multinational companies, I pride myself on having a diverse cultural mindset and values as part of my professional experience.